Livanios is a Hellenic philosopher born in the Hellenic city Antiocheia of Syria in 314 a.C. His family was local and...

 Basic theory on Methexis is that one sensible thing will participate to one group of Ideas that is its basic connection, its substance.
 It will participate to other Ideas occasionally.
 It may also participate to some certain Ideas, but they won’t be its basic substance, it needs those Ideas.
 If one thing participates to a certain Idea then it cannot participate to the opposite Idea of the previous one, because as we said, there are no contradictions.
 An Idea cannot be one thing and its opposite, so the same thing is true for methexis.
 If a dog is cute, it cannot be not cute at the same time.
 So, differences of the same characteristic are illogical.
 If we have characteristic one that is opposite of the characteristic two, one of them can only apply to the object.
 If the object can have one characteristic, it can have the second when the first one leaves the object.
 Usually an object that has one main characteristic, thus participates to an Idea that is its substance.
 It can’t participate to the opposite Idea.
 For example, if Hekate we sense in our world has specific characteristics that are Her identity, we cannot say that it also has the opposite characteristics and characterize that phenomenon as diversity.
 It can’t happen.
 It is a false syllogism and we see that happen daily on articles, for a, groups and books today.
 This is nothing but a lack of understanding or worse, complete ignorance of methexis.

 I am closing the article by saying that the union with the Goddess can be achieved through knowledge of the unseen world of Ideas, which is absolutely linked with the practice of the four platonic virtues; bravery, justice, fronisis (logic), sofrosyne (temperance).
 Science and ethical living are interconnected in the ancient Hellenic though.
-Science and philosophy are ancient terms which were referring to things that only the ancient Hellenic civilization could grasp and today, we see one of their sight, not the whole, just why some things may seem weird in this article.
-We have to look the definitions of the ancients, not our modern and limited view of the ancient definitions.
+Science and philosophy are ancient terms that were referring to things that only the ancient Hellenic civilization could grasp and today, we see one of their sight, not the whole, just why some things may seem weird in this article.
+We have to look at the definitions of the ancients, not our modern and limited view of the ancient definitions.
 Living a life trying to see and approach this unseen world will keep our soul pure, thus divine, as it is the divine ray within our body.
-We will develop love for this world and in a moment we will grasp Agathon.
+We will develop a love for this world and in a moment we will grasp Agathon.

 "Within the area of human knowledge is very hard to conceive the Idea of Agathon.
 If you see it one time he will understand that is the cause of all right and beauty of this world and even that it gave birth to the light of the sensible-visible world and the master of the light who offers truth and knowledge, so the one who will rule with prudence in its private life or public life and he is the one who should meet that source.”
 (Platon, On Country/On Justice, book 7, 517 c)

 Image credit: Constantinos Nterziotis, bridge of Ilissos river in Athens.
 The river doesn't exist anymore due to the architects and the archeologists who build over the river.
 Yet, the place is connected with Hekate and Socrates in antiquity ...with drug users today.
-The second picture is from Archaeological Museum of Athens.
+The second picture is from the Archaeological Museum of Athens.
 We see Hekate in a fairly unknown depiction.
 She was identified by Eirini.

 Theurgy and Philosophy are two different methods which lead to the union with God.